glynhudson/BatteryUpgrade-UserManual/README.md

 # BatteryUpgrade-UserManual
 A guide for the BatteryUpgrade software.
 This software achieves the impossible, providing backwardscompability for installing newer batteries into older LEAFs.
 Since not 100% of the communication is known, some bugs still exists, please see the issues page for more info.
 The latest version of the BatteryUpgrade software is v2.41

-## Changelog
-- v2.36 - Initial release for this repository and all known issues.
-Lots of bugs have been fixed in the 50+ versions before this :)
-- v2.38 - SOH is no longer at constant 99% for 2011-2013 battery upgraded vehicles
-- v2.40 - The instrumentation cluster now shows correct minutes remaining for time to charge to 100/80% ( Issue #10 )
-- v2.41 - Adds a new charge power selection to RapidgateDodger, 25kW@FAN7
-- v2.42 - Internal improvements, rewrite of functions
-- v2.43 - AZE0: The instrumentation cluster now shows correct minutes remaining for time to charge to 100/80% ( Issue #10 )
-- v2.44 - ZE0: Block sending 0x5BF towards battery (Saves CPU and bus load, newer batteries should not recieve this ZE0 data)
-- v2.45 - Rewrite thermal management to be more in line with 2018+ models.
-When the battery is cold the regen/motor output is more limited compared to previous versions, thus improving the lifetime of the battery by making it harder to overstress it.
-- v2.46 - Fix ChargeCurrent feature sometimes gets activated by remote heating request.
-This would show up as chargespeed max 1kW after using remote heating.
-Now added so if condition is held for more than 16s it reverts to full power.
-- v2.47 - Add new SOC% dash feature for ZE0 users.
-How to use it: https://www.youtube.com/watch?v=LuiKp4wjlpQ

 ## Installation guide
 CAN-bridge step-by-step installation video: